-ADVANCED ENGLISH 9 117710
+ADVANCED LITERARY ARTS 9

 ADVANCED ARTS LINK AND

-WRITER WORKSHOP 9 117711
+WRITER WORKSHOP 9

-Grade 9 2 Weighted Courses

 These two interdisciplinary courses explore the elements of the fine and literary arts with an emphasis on the relationship among the arts and the development of standards to help students become discerning lifelong patrons of the arts.
 They also include an analysis of 19th - 21st century literature with emphasis on literary devices and techniques and the elements of character, setting, and theme.
 Students are involved in a study of skills, techniques, and models for writing fiction and nonfiction, and for gathering information through primary and secondary sources to include the use of electronic databases.
 Students plan and present individual and group presentations integrating art and literature and use collaborative strategies to evaluate various genres in literature to include essays, short stories, novels, drama, and poetry.
 Throughout the year, students will participate in integrated field study in a variety of art forms, including field trips and guest artists.
 All students will also write an original one-act play.
 These courses build a foundation to prepare students for the AP Language and Literature Exams.
-Summer assignment is required.